 Have you seen Disney’s Maleficent yet?
 It is a wickedly fun movie- perfect for Halloween or any time of the year.
-My family saw it in the movie theater when it first came out and we really enjoyed it so naturally I was happy to write this post which is sponsored by Disney and share with you how there are two sides to every story.
+My family saw it in the movie theater when it first came out and we really enjoyed.
+Naturally I was happy to write this Maleficent review which is sponsored by Disney.
+I love that this movie reminds you there are two sides to every story.
 All opinions expressed are my own.

 I love that everyone knows the classic Sleeping Beauty tale, but Maleficent opens up a whole new side to the story.
 Now you get to experience, firsthand, the side of Disney’s most iconic villain as Maleficent is brought to life like never before.

 In an unforgiving mood after a neighboring kingdom threatens her forest, Maleficent (Angelina Jolie) places an irrevocable curse on the king’s newborn daughter, the Princess Aurora.
 But as the child grows, Maleficent finds herself becoming fond of the girl.
 And as the conflict between the two realms intensifies, Maleficent realizes that Aurora may hold the key to peace in the land.
 Journey beyond the fairy tale in this soaring adventure that is “visually arresting, brilliantly designed” (Andrew Barker, Variety).

 Maleficent is played by Angelina Jolie.
 According to Vanity Fair, Angelina Jolie said of playing the role, “There have been times in my life where I have felt misunderstood, like Maleficent, and not accepted.”

 Maleficent is available On Blu-ray™ & Digital HD Nov 4, also on Disney Movies anywhere.
 Do you plan to see it?
 Or see it again?!

 Maleficent Review And How It Helps Kids See That There Are Two Sides To Every Story